 BACK TO BARNEGAT FOR MIGRATION TIME!

-These are two great months to be a fisherman at the Jersy Shore.
+These are three great months to be a fisherman at the Jersey Shore.
 The fish are on the move, and they are on the feed!

 If there are no diving birds or heavy readings to jig we can go on the troll and cover some ground.
 On any given day, this can catch fish when nothing else works.
-We usually troll my homemade umbrella rigs or Tony Maja bunker spoons.
+We usually troll my homemade umbrella rigs, mojos, or bunker spoons.

 If the bait is available and the conditions are right we can also drift with live spots, a small 4 to 6 inch croaker, that is an excellent striper bait.
 This bait works really well in the inlet and back bay on the days when the ocean is too rough to fish.
 Live spots are available from marina and bait shops in our area and carry an additional charge if you opt to bring them.